-After collecting the profile samples and analyzing the data, the last aspect of profiling is to render the results.
+After collecting the profile samples and analyzing the data, the last step of the profiling process is to render the results.
 The profile collection provides several renderers, each providing a rendering function that consumes a profile instance.
-See the analyzer section for a description of the profile struct if you want to implement your own renderer.
+See the analyzer section for a description of the profile struct if you want to implement a new renderer.